JakubTRZ/My-Resume-/README.md

 # My-Resume-
-only html allowed added grey background in html so our eyes wont hurt
+only html allowed added grey background in css so our eyes wont hurt